brefphp/bref/docs/environment/database-planetscale.md

 _This guide assumes you have already set up a Laravel application by following [the Bref documentation for Laravel](../frameworks/laravel.md)._

-To configure Laravel to use the PlanetScale database, we need to set it up via environment variables.
+To configure Laravel to use the PlanetScale database, you need to set it up via environment variables.

 If you deploy a `.env` file, set up the following variables: